talalzone/mooncake/README.md

-# mooncake
+# Mooncake
-A simplistic validation language to validate complex objects.
+A simplistic validation language for validating complex objects.